qbzzt/etherdocs/why.md

 1. **The court**

 Under certain predefined conditions either the mortgage lender or the property tax authority is allowed to foreclose and take the property.
+Right now, this process is
-Right now, such repossesions are [very expensive](http://www.mortgagenewsdaily.com/622008_Foreclosure_Costs.asp).
+[very expensive](http://www.mortgagenewsdaily.com/622008_Foreclosure_Costs.asp).